Zilliqa/scilla-docs/docs/source/scilla-checker.rst

   function whose co-domain is tagged with `t`.
 Hence, when performing a lookup in the map, or when applying the function, the result is tagged with `t`.
 Keys of maps are assumed to always be `Not money`.
-Parameters to functions are not tagged.
+Using a variable as a function parameter does not give rise to a tag.

 - `Option t` (where `t` is a tag): The variable represents an option value, which, if it does not have the value ``None``, contains the